-Her research has appeared in Journal of Marketing Research, Journal of Marketing, Journal of Consumer Psychology, Management Science, Organizational Behavior & Human Decision Processes, Personality & Social Psychology Bulletin, and multiple public health and medical journals.
+Her research has appeared in Journal of Consumer Research, Journal of Marketing Research, Journal of Marketing, Management Science, Journal of Consumer Psychology, Organizational Behavior & Human Decision Processes, Personality & Social Psychology Bulletin, and multiple public health and medical journals.

 She has also won the Katz Excellence in Teaching award.